bookshelfdave/FluxModeler/README.txt

 Spacebar deselects all

 I would like to convert this to WebGL + CoffeeScript (hence the Flux3d project that I'll never start).

+I also created a branch that includes Python scripting.
+But why bother: Qt includes Javascript for extensibility!